mikelevins/bard/0.4/doc/bard.md

 One feature of the standard image is a standard Bard **library** that contains all of the built-in protocols that come with Bard, as well as the reader, evaluator, and printer, and a collection of useful programming tools to help you create Bard programs.
 The Bard language itself is not very big; a lot of its useful features are actually part of the library.

 That concludes a whirlwind tour of the Bard language.
 In the following sections we'll look at each of these concepts in greater detail.
-The manual concludes with a reference that describes the Bard library.
+The manual concludes with a reference that describes the Bard library in detail.

 ## An Overview of Bard